-If data is reported in more than one grade band, the number of students in each range are summed to award the points.
+For the purpose of determining the rating that is displayed on the report card, schools and districts earn points for each student based on the level of proficiency in meeting the benchmarks.
+One point is earned for each student in the Limited range; two points are earned for each student in the Proficient range; and three points are earned for each student in the Advanced range.
+If data are reported in more than one band, the number of students in each range are summed to award the points.
 For example, if a school reports 12 students in the Limited range for the KG-2 band and 8 students in the Limited range for the 3-5 band, a total of 20 students earn 1 point for the school.

-The final number of points are averaged using the total enrollment of the school/district, and the building or district receives a rating of High, Moderate or Low Success based on the ranges of points shown in the table below.
+The final number of points are averaged, and the building or district receives a rating of High, Moderate or Low Success based on the ranges of points shown in the table below.

-Report Card Reporting Average Student Score High Success Average student score 2.75 - 3.0 points Moderate Success Average student score 1.75 - 2.74 points Low Success Average student score 0.0 - 1.74 points
+Report Card Rating Average Student Score High Success Average student score 2.75 - 3.0 points Moderate Success Average student score 1.75 - 2.74 points Low Success Average student score 0.0 - 1.74 points